praneetk2704/BYTES-Book-Your-Tickets-Extremely-Superfast-/README.md

 # BYTES-Book-Your-Tickets-Extremely-Superfast-

 When was the last time you tried to book a Tatkal ticket but failed to do so owing to its high demand?
-Well, no worries BYTES is there to help you out.
+Well, no worries, BYTES is there to help you out.
 It's a Python script that lets you book tatkal tickets within a minute.
 Selenium is used here for scraping and form-filling.

 Now let's come to the good part.
 In order to speedily book your tickets, all you gotta do is input all the data like source, destination, date of journey, passenger details, etc. The user input part is the most important part of the script.
 If you fill up the data in perfect accordance with the steps given below, your ticket will be booked for sure.
 And please make sure that all the input is entered within inverted commas.